 The town of Collie embraces its mining and forest history proudly as well as making the most of its scenic location to entertain visitors.

 Follow My Ride offers a detailed description of this section of the Trail as well as video material that will give you a good idea of what parts of the Trail are like.

-For more information on cycling from Mundaring to Jarrahdale, go to the Section by Section Guide.
+For more information on cycling from Nanga to Collie, go to the Section by Section Guide.